- Department Overview

 For more information about the Canadian Rockies International Airport, please use the link, see our Contact page or call 250-426-7913.

-Corporate Administration also is responsible for Council meetings, some Committee meetings, agendas, minutes and bylaws.
+The office is also responsible for Council meetings, some Committee meetings, agendas, minutes and bylaws.

 - How do I apply to appear before Council as a delegation?